brainlife/app-slicer-fsl/README.md

 # Generate images of tensor

 This app will generate QA images of the tensor datatype using FSL slicer functionality.
+The goal of this app is to provide quick QA of the DTI fit and to generate images for paper figures.

 ### Authors